Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 • It is a renewable natural fiber

-• It is biodegradable.
+• It is biodegradable

-• Long service life reduces consumption
+• Long lifespan reduces consumption

 • Less frequent washing saves water and energy

-Ventilation is wool's best friend
+Airing is wool's best friend

 Fresh outdoor air effectively removes odors and moisture, especially in cool weather.

-Good moments for ventilation include:
+Good times for airing include:

-• dry frosty day
+• a dry, frosty day

 • cool and cloudy weather